 Locally, Delaney founded the Jackson Nonprofit Support and Volunteer Center, the Armory Arts Project and The Jackson Arts & Cultural Alliance.
+Ms. Delaney joined the HFAH Board in 2005 and became Vice Chair in 2017.
 She currently chairs the HFAH Board System Integration Committee, is a member of the HFAH Board Committee Leadership Council and is a member of the Henry Ford Health System Community Health Leadership Council.
 She has also served on the HFAH Board Quality Committee, Board Charter & Governance Principles Work Group, Foundation Physicians & Professional Caregivers Fund Development Committee, Board Partnership Work Group and the Board Compensation Committee.

 Delaney holds an undergraduate degree from the University of Michigan and a graduate degree from Eastern Michigan University.